Lady in the Lake trial: Support for Park

 Not everyone with a link to the family supported Gordon's attempts to clear his name.
 Vanessa Fisher, Park's adoptive daughter, appeared as a witness for the prosecution at the trial, telling of how her father would hit the children with "a stick or cane" and how he would not discuss his wife's disappearance.
 She was not in court at the time of Park's sentencing.
 Ivor Price, Carol's brother, has spoken publicly at various times about his feelings about Gordon, and the Price family even sat away from Park's supporters during the trial itself.
 In a statement shortly after Park's guilty verdict, he said he had "no doubt" that justice had been done, and added that "Carol was a lovely, bubbly girl who was very clever and intelligent.
 What has been said about her has been heartbreaking.
 This was about one thing: justice for Carol."

 Around the same time, Price said that although he believed Gordon at the time of Carol's disappearance, upon the news of a body being found in Coniston Water, he "knew it was her, and knew who had done it", expressing his conviction of Park's guilt.
 More recently, he said that he was "distressed" by the ongoing campaign to free Park.
 After Park's unsuccessful appeal, Price's daughters, Kay Washford and Claire Gardener spoke to the North-West Evening Mail, their parents having died before the appeal was rejected.
 Washford said "It is brilliant, an amazing result.
 Our mum and dad Ivor and Maureen Price fought hard for this justice and now they can rest in peace because justice has been done.
 We are so thankful for the result and so glad he will be staying in there."
 She added that "It is finally justice for Carol."
 The Park family and Cumbria Constabulary did not comment.

 Claims of flawed investigation

 The case was reported to be difficult for the prosecution, with the time between the murder and the trial making it extremely difficult to track potential witnesses.
 Keith Churchman, a police officer involved in the case, said that "the other difficulty was of course the body was taken away from the place where it was killed."
 However, on top of the difficulties outlined by the police, the freegordon website detailed a number of what Park's supporters claim are holes in the evidence used to convict him.

-Bob Woffenden wrote an article for Inside Time, in December 2006, talking about the trial and its controversies.
+Bob Woffinden wrote an article for Inside Time, in December 2006, talking about the trial and its controversies.
 Another similar article, pointing out holes in the evidence, was published in the Sunday Herald, on 23 July 2006.